 members; and by a vote of two-thirds may expel a member, even if the senator is a

 in the senate or any officer thereof.

-serve a one-year term as an ex-officio member of
+The immediate past president shall serve a one-year term as an ex-officio member of

 Immediately after they shall be assembled in consequence of their election, the Executive

-Council shall choose by simple majority from among the five above, a President of
+Committee shall choose by simple majority from among the five above, a President of

 the Academic Senate, a Vice-President of the Academic Senate, a Secretary-Treasurer